Eelviny/chia-docker/README.md

 ### Generating a keyfile

-1. Create a blank file in the root of this repository named keyfile: `touch keyfile`
+1. Create a blank file in farmer named keyfile: `touch farmer/keyfile`
-2. Build the genkey image: `cd farmer && docker build -t localhost/chia-genkey .`
+2. Build the genkey image: `docker build -t localhost/chia-genkey farmer/`
-3. Go back to the root of this repository and run command: `docker run --rm localhost/chia-farmer bash -c 'chia init && chia keys generate_and_print' | sed -n '7p' > keyfile`
+3. Run command: `docker run --rm localhost/chia-farmer bash -c 'chia init && chia keys generate_and_print' | sed -n '7p' > keyfile`.
+Copy the keyfile to both the plotter and farmer directories.
 4. Delete the genkey image, as it's only ever needed once: `docker image rm localhost/chia-genkey:latest`

 Your keyfile should now have a newly generated key in it. **IMPORTANT: keep this key safe.
 It will also be embedded in your docker containers, so don't publish or share these containers publicly.**